 Although no Muslim or Arab nation, when having control of Jerusalem, the West Bank and Gaza, created (or even suggested creating) a Palestinian State with a capital of Jerusalem--the current propaganda in the "politically correct" world is: the Palestinian Arabs have a right to their own State with Jerusalem as capital.

 Why did this "politically correct" position gain so much credence?
-Why is the "international community" so concerned--even enraged--that President Trump has recognized Jerusalem as the capital of Israel?
-Don't they all know that Israel's claim to Jerusalem goes back 3000 years, and that Jews have prayed facing Jerusalem from time immemorial?
+Doesn't everyone know that Israel's claim to Jerusalem goes back 3000 years, and that Jews have prayed facing Jerusalem from time immemorial?
 Don't both Christianity and Islam recognize the sanctity of the Hebrew Bible--a Bible that highlights the centrality of Jerusalem in so many texts?

 When the land of Israel was a desolate, poor backwater, no one cared much about it.
 But once Jews came and revitalized the land--suddenly people started to take notice.
 Jews planted farms, developed progressive agricultural techniques, built cities, roads, schools, universities.
 Suddenly, this desolate backwater became desirable due to the labor and ingenuity of Jews.
 Before the Six Day War, no one cared much about the desolate West Bank or the poverty-stricken Gaza Strip or the poorly maintained Old City of Jerusalem.
 But once Israel took control and started to turn these places into beautiful, modern areas--then these places became desirable.
 Once the Jews had made so many improvements, now claims were made on behalf of Palestinian Arabs that they should have all these things themselves.